eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### Common Problems in NLP

 It's important to keep in mind that each of these subtasks are still very difficult because of the complexity of language.
 Most often we are looking for heuristics to search through large amounts of text data.
-There is still a lot of active research in each of these areas.
+There is still a lot of active research being done in each of these areas.

-In the last few years there has been less focus on the rule-based systems seen here to more flexible approaches.
-While these techniques first attempt to uncover the rules of the language and then use those rules to understand text, modern approaches do not attempt to _parse_ or understand the structure of a sentence and instead just rely on what words are used.

-We will see those approaches in the next class.
+In the last few years, there has been less focus on the rule-based systems seen here.
+Instead, researchers are looking for more flexible approaches.
+While older techniques first attempt to uncover the rules of the language and then use those rules to understand text, modern approaches do not attempt to _parse_ or understand the structure of a sentence first.
+Instead, they just rely on which words are being used.
+We'll see an example of these modern approaches in the next class.

 ***

 <a name="introduction-classification"></a>
 ## Introduction: Text Classification (20 mins)

 Text classification is the task of predicting what category or topic a piece of text is from.
-We may want to identify whether an article is a sports or a business story.
-We may want to identify whether an article is positive in sentiment or negative in sentiment.
+For example, we may want to identify whether an article is a sports or a business story.
+We may also want to identify whether an article is positive or negative in sentiment.

-Typically this is done by using the text as the features or input to the model, and as in previous classifications using the label (sports or business, positive or negative) as the target or output to train on.
+Typically this is done by using the text as the features input for the model, and - as in previous classifications - using the label (sports or business, positive or negative) as the target output for it to train on.

 When we want to include the text as features, we usually create a _binary_ feature for each word.
-Then each feature boils down do - "does this piece of text contain that word?"
+Then each feature boils down to: "does this piece of text contain that word?"

-To do this, we first need to create a vocabulary, where we know all of the possible words in our universe.
-We will do this in a data-driven way, usually, taking all of the words that appear in our corpus.
-We filter them based on occurrence or usefulness.
+To do this, we must first create a vocabulary, in order to account for all the possible words in our universe.
+We will do this in a data-driven way, which usually means taking in all of the words that appear in our corpus.
+We'll then filter them based on occurrence or usefulness.

-We have many encoding or representation questions along the way.
+In doing so, we'll have many encoding or representation questions along the way, such as:
   - Does the order of words matter?
   - Does punctuation matter?
   - Upper or lower case?
-Should we treat Python different from python?
+Should we treat 'Python' as different from 'python'?

-The answer to each of these is problem dependent, but each will affect the modeling problem.
+The answer to each of these is problem dependent, but all of them will affect our modeling problem.

+**Check:** What do you think?
+Does word order matter?
+Case?
+Punctuation?
+Discuss and explain your reasoning.

+Solution:
-- Order of words may matter
+- [ ] Yes, order of words may matter.
-  - If we are predicting postive or negative sentiment,
+  - This is especially true when trying to predict postive or negative sentiment.
-- Punctuation may matter
+- [ ] Yes, punctuation may matter.
-  - Again in sentiment prediction, saying "amazing!!!" may be different than "amazing."
+  - In sentiment prediction, saying "amazing!!!" may result in a diferent tone than "amazing."
-- Case may matter
+- [ ] Yes, letter case may matter.
-  - "Python" is more likely to refer to a programming language, while "python" may refer to a programming language or a snake.
+  - Upper-case words or phrases are usually proper nouns.
+For instance, "Python" is more likely to refer to a programming language, while "python" may refer to either the programming language or a type of snake.

-Classification using the words as features is known as **bag-of-words** classification.
+Classification using words from the text as features is known as **bag-of-words** classification.

-**Check:** Identify common classification tasks for text documents.
+**Check:** What is "bag-of-words" classification stand for and when should it be used?
+Why?
+What are some benefits to this approach?

 ***

 <a name="demo-text-sklearn"></a>
 ## Demo / Codealong: Text Processing in scikit-learn (# mins)

-Scikit-learn has many pre-processing utilities to make many of the tasks of converting text into feature for a model easy.
-These are in the `sklearn.preprocesing.text` package.
+Scikit-learn has many pre-processing utilities that simplify many of the tasks required to convert text into features for a model.
+These can be found in the `sklearn.preprocesing.text` package.

 We will use the StumbleUpon web crawl dataset again and perform a text classification text.
 Instead of using other features of the webpages, we will use the text content itself to predict whether or not the webpage is 'evergreen'.

 #### CountVectorizer

-There are built-in utilities to pull out features from text in `scikit-learn` - most importantly `CountVectorizer`.
-It converts a collection of text, into a matrix of features.
+There are built-in utilities to pull out features from text in `scikit-learn` - most importantly, `CountVectorizer`.
+It converts a collection of text into a matrix of features.
 Each row will be a sample (an article or piece of text) and each column will be a text feature (usually a count or binary feature per word).

 `CountVectorizer` takes a column of text and creates a new dataset - one row per piece of text (i.e. one row per title) and generates a feature for **every** word in the all of the titles.